RobertTylman/Tavily-Research-Extension/README.md

 The most successful tools are the ones that feel effortless.
 There’s no better place to do research than directly in your browser, one click away.

-> **Note:** This extension was built as a way to explore
+> **Note:** This project started as a Tavily-focused extension and now includes
-> the Tavily `/research` endpoint, how submissions, polling,
-> structured outputs, and source citations work end to end.
-> Project also uses `/extract` to obtain relevant content from the page first.
+> a multi-provider evaluation harness for Tavily, Exa, Brave, Firecrawl, and
+> Parallel, plus offline reporting under `eval/`.

 <p align="center">